-Budget Accommodations in Costa Rica – Camping
+Camping in Costa Rica

 From what we have heard from other travelers, it used to be possible to camp almost anywhere in Costa Rica.
 Now, not so much.
 If you are planning on doing some off the beaten path traveling or want to explore the national parks, camping may be possible.
 However, not all of the national parks have campgrounds.
 From what we know Santa Rosa and Rincon de la Vieja definitely have campgrounds.